-People, families, caregivers, and communities with lived experience of a health issue(s) being actively and meaningfully involved and having a say in decision-making about the research process – including research priorities, questions, outcomes measures, design, methodology, data collection approaches, interpreting results, dissemination methods, and so on.
+People, families, informal caregivers, and communities with lived experience of a health issue(s) being actively and meaningfully involved and having a say in decision-making about the research process – including research priorities, questions, outcomes measures, design, methodology, data collection approaches, interpreting results, dissemination methods, and so on.
 It means that patients and/or members of the public move beyond the role of a research participants or subjects, taking an integral spot at the study team table as full partners and/or co-investigators in health research.

 - Inclusiveness (i.e. integrating diverse patient and public perspectives, and research that reflects diverse contributions);